SHA152/starsandrights/memory-bank/techContext.md

 - Simpler than CSS-in-JS solutions for this use case
 - Works well with Create React App without additional configuration

+### Why This Animation Approach?
+- CSS-based animations are more performant than JavaScript animations
+- React Transition Group provides a clean way to handle component mounting/unmounting animations
+- Intersection Observer is more efficient than scroll event listeners
+- Centralized animation definitions in animations.css promotes consistency
+- Reusable animation components (PageTransition, ScrollReveal) simplify implementation

 ## Dependency Management

 ### Core Dependencies